Trade Policy Alert Services Compared: Which Catches Your Change

 What is the best trade policy alert service in 2026?

 The right pick depends on use case.
-For personalized alerts matched to your specific HTS catalog with closed-loop recommended actions, Compliance Radar is the strongest pick.
+For personalized alerts matched to your specific HTS catalog with closed-loop recommended actions, including automotive Chapter 87 exposure, GingerControl's Compliance Radar is the strongest pick.
 For comprehensive government source coverage, Federal Register email and CBP CSMS messages are free and authoritative but require manual filtering.
 For curated weekly digests with legal context, trade compliance newsletters from law firms and trade publications are useful complements.
 For most compliance teams, the right answer is a combination: Compliance Radar for personalized actionable alerts plus one or two newsletters for broader industry context.

 How does Compliance Radar differ from Federal Register email subscriptions?

 Federal Register email delivers every published federal notice without filtering.
-Compliance Radar reads the Federal Register, CSMS, USTR proclamations, and CROSS ruling updates, matches each policy change to the specific HTS codes in the user's catalog, and delivers only the changes that affect those codes.
-The Federal Register approach delivers thousands of notices to find the dozen that matter.
-Compliance Radar delivers only the dozen.
+GingerControl's Compliance Radar reads the Federal Register, CSMS, White House and USTR proclamations, and CROSS ruling updates, matches each policy change to the specific HTS codes in the user's catalog, and delivers only the changes that affect those codes.
+For an auto importer, the Federal Register approach delivers thousands of notices to find the dozen that touch a vehicle or part code; Compliance Radar delivers only the dozen.

 How fast does Compliance Radar deliver alerts after a policy change?

 Alerts hit within hours of publication for Federal Register notices and within the same business day for CSMS messages.
-For USTR proclamations on Section 301 and Section 122, alerts are typically delivered the same day the proclamation appears.
-The closed-loop action recommendations are pre-built and ship with the alert, not added later.
+For White House and USTR proclamations on Section 232, Section 301, and Section 122, alerts are typically delivered the same day the proclamation appears, which matters when an action like the MHDV tariff moves from proclamation to effect in about two weeks.
+GingerControl builds the closed-loop action recommendations into the alert rather than adding them later.

 Can Compliance Radar work for export classification, not just import?

 Yes.
-Compliance Radar tracks export-relevant policy changes including BIS notices on ECCN modifications, OFAC notices affecting denied parties and country lists, and FTA changes affecting export qualification.
-The personalization works the same way: alerts match the specific HTS or ECCN codes in the user's export catalog.
+GingerControl's Compliance Radar tracks export-relevant policy changes including BIS notices on ECCN modifications, OFAC notices affecting denied parties and country lists, and FTA changes affecting export qualification.
+The personalization works the same way: alerts match the specific HTS or ECCN codes in the user's export catalog, so an exporter of automotive electronics sees only the control changes that touch their own codes.

 Does Compliance Radar replace the need for trade compliance counsel?

-No. Compliance Radar delivers personalized alerts with standard procedural action recommendations.
-Complex situations, litigation strategy, prior disclosure decisions, and case-specific legal analysis still require qualified trade compliance counsel.
+No. GingerControl's Compliance Radar delivers personalized alerts with standard procedural action recommendations.
+Complex situations, litigation strategy, prior disclosure decisions, and case-specific legal analysis (such as a contested Section 232 auto-parts scope question) still require qualified trade compliance counsel.
 Compliance Radar reduces the volume of changes that compliance teams have to triage so counsel time can be focused on situations that genuinely require it.

 How does Compliance Radar handle Section 122 reciprocal tariff changes?